 If you’re asking this question, you’re one step ahead.
 Parents are often optimistic about their child’s online activity and unaware of the true blind spot that is affecting the relationship with their child.
 Cyber Dive's platform can be utilized as a parenting tool by bridging the gap between what a parent thinks their child is doing online versus the reality of a child's online experiences.
 We have created a monitoring platform for parents who have a screaming pain to better understand, protect and support their child in every way possible.
 With children spending more and more time in front of their digital devices, it is becoming more evident than ever for parents to get involved in this aspect of their life.

 Cyber Dive’s mission believes in providing the necessary tools for parents to raise digitally responsible citizens.
-Rather than encouraging the restriction of their child’s access to certain sites and apps or setting screen time limitations, we unbiasedly show who they are interacting with, questions they are searching the internet for, how much time they are spending online, the type of content they are posting, and so much more.
+Rather than encouraging the restriction of their child’s access to certain sites and apps or setting screen time limitations, we created a fully functional smartphone with unlimited parental monitoring capabilities.
+Our web application shows things like who they are interacting with, questions they are searching the internet for, the type of content they are posting, and so much more.
 It is more than likely that your child will come across content that makes them feel uncomfortable or brings up questions they didn’t have before.
 When this happens, your involvement will allow you to know when it is time to initiate tough conversations about topics like mental health, exploring one’s sexuality, bullying, or suicide.
 You have the ability to step in and be a resource and support system for your child when they need it.
 With this insight, you can make a more educated decision when it comes to your child’s screen time usage and if limiting it is the most effective way to improve their online experiences.